Background Check Compliance in Asia: What Employers Must Know

 3. Criminal Record Compliance

-Criminal record screening is one of the most regulated areas in Asia.
-Common compliance realities include:- Criminal records often require government-issued certificates
+Criminal record screening is one of the most regulated areas in Asia.- Government-issued certificates may be required

 - Third-party database access may be restricted